hankjordan/bevy_save/README.md

 ## Features

-### Serialization and Deserialization

-While Bevy's `DynamicScene` only allows you to save entities and components, `bevy_save` enables you to save everything, including resources.

-- `World::serialize<S>()` and `World::deserialize<D>()` allow you to manually serialize and deserialize game state with your own serializer / deserializer.

 ### Save file management

 `bevy_save` automatically uses your app's workspace name to create a unique, permanent save location in the correct place for [whatever platform](#platforms) it is running on.

 - `World::save()` and `World::load()` uses your app's save location to save and load your game state, handling all serialization and deserialization for you.
-- The `AppSaver` and `AppLoader` resources determine what save format is used.
-  - By default, this is set up to use `rmp_serde` for serialization and deserialization.
-  - However, is extremely easy to switch to a custom save file format, see `"examples/json.rs"` for how you can do this.
-- The `AppBackend` resource determines how and where to store save files.
+- These methods accept a `Pipeline`, a strongly typed representation of how you are going to be saving and loading.
+- The `Pipeline` trait uses the `Backend` trait as an interface between disk / database and `bevy_save`.
+- The `Backend` trait uses the `Saver` and `Loader` traits to determine what format should be used in the actual save files (MessagePack / RON / JSON / etc)
-  - The default `FileIO` backend saves each named snapshot to an individual file on the disk.
+  - The default `Pipeline` uses the `FileIO` backend which saves each snapshot to an individual file on the disk by the given key.
     - Many games have different requirements like saving to multiple directories, to a database, or to WebStorage.
-  - You can override the backend by modifying the `AppBackend` resource with your own `Backend` implementation.
+    - You can use a different backend by implementing your own `Pipeline` with a custom `Backend`.
+  - The default `Pipeline` is set up to use `rmp_serde` as the file format.
+    - However, is extremely easy to switch to a custom save file format, see `"examples/manual.rs"` for how you can do this.

 #### Save directory location

+With the default `FileIO` backend, your save directory is managed for you.

 `WORKSPACE` is the name of your project's workspace (parent folder) name.